EXCLUSIVE-NATO agrees Turkey air defence package, seeks "predictability"

 Diplomats said the United States and European allies are in the awkward position of urging Ankara to do more against Islamic State in Syria - including sealing a section of the border crossed by fighters and oil smugglers - while encouraging it to avoid further incidents with Russia and to keep alive a peace process with the Kurds in southeastern Turkey.

 "We are concerned about the military build-up in the region," Stoltenberg said, and said he hoped NATO could repeat the same kind of air policing done in the Baltics, "without incidents and accidents".
-(Reporting by Robin Emmott; Editing by Alison Williams and Paul Taylor)
+(Reporting by Robin Emmott; Editing by Alison Williams)

 * Refinery's fuel production at least 50 pct capacity -trade